kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 #### Variable assignment

 Variables must be assigned values to be used.
 Generally, you will include an initial value in its declaration.
-If you don't, then you should always make sure taht the variable is assigned a value before it's used.
+If you don't, then you should always make sure that the variable is assigned a value before it's used.

 ```bluespec
 TypeName variableName = initialValue; // Initializes variableName to initialValue